3DSpatialLearning/3DSSL-SS23_HairReconstruction/README.md

 ### Usage

 1. Ensure that you have the Point Cloud Library (PCL) and Eigen3 libraries installed on your system.

-2. Clone this repository to your local machine.

-3. Navigate to the repository's root directory.
+2. Navigate to the repository's root directory.

-4. Create a build directory and compile the program using CMake:
+3. Create a build directory and compile the program using CMake:
     ```bash:
     mkdir build
     cd build